 Do not give up your valuable rights.

-If your minor child settles his or her personal injury case, the insurance company may require court approval.
-There is a filing fee in order to get court approval?
+Let’s say that your child has a personal injury case.
+If it settles, the insurance company may require court approval.
+Did you know that there is a filing fee in order to get court approval?
 And it’s not cheap.

 Check out some of the many Florida injury cases that we have settled.